r3vSh3ll/write-ups/VulnNet-Roasted.md

         VulnNet-Enterprise-Anonymous                            READ ONLY       VulnNet Enterprise Sharing
 ```

-There are read-only access to three shares (IPC$, VulnNet-Business-Anonymous, and VulnNet-Enterprise-Anonymous).
+There is read-only access to three shares (IPC$, VulnNet-Business-Anonymous, and VulnNet-Enterprise-Anonymous).
 The IPC$ share hints us of the possibility to do anonymous user enumeration.
 We will come to that later.
 Let's access the last two shares and see what contents they have

 ```python